Snapchat/KeyDB-docs/docs/armm-configurations-basic-setup.md

 | ------------- | ------------- | ------------- |
 | ```port 6379```<br/>```active-replica yes```<br/>```multi-master yes```<br/>```replicaof 10.0.0.3 6379``` | ```port 6379```<br/>```active-replica yes```<br/>```multi-master yes```<br/>```replicaof 10.0.0.4 6379```  | ```port 6379```<br/>```active-replica yes```<br/>```multi-master yes```<br/>```replicaof 10.0.0.2 6379```  |

 **ATTENTION** : The `replicaof` command configures its caller master’s incoming data traffic, and not the callee’s outgoing traffic.
 Observe that write data traffic from the diagram arrow and the `replicaof` command are in reverse direction.
-For example, In the above diagram, `10.0.03:6379` sends writes to `10.0.02:6379`.
-While the configuration file says that `10.0.02:6379` is `replicaof`  `10.0.03:6379`.
+For example, In the above diagram, `10.0.0.3:6379` sends writes to `10.0.0.2:6379`.
+While the configuration file for A states that `10.0.0.2:6379` is `replicaof`  `10.0.0.3:6379`.

-## Multi-Master Example #2: Configuration files of 3 master nodes within a bidirectional ring topology [also mesh in this setup]
+### Example #2: mesh / bidirectional ring topology of 3 master nodes

 ![MM-2](/img/doc/MM2.png)